 When initially connected, the Code42 app scans the new drive for your backed up files and doesn't find them.
 As a result, the Code42 app assumes they have been deleted and marks the files as missing.
 You can download missing files as described in Step 2 below; however, the files are subject to your deleted files retention setting.

-We recommend replacing your drive using the same letter (Windows) or name (OS X) as the original.
+We recommend replacing your drive using the same letter (Windows) or name (Mac) as the original.
 This way, the Code42 app sees the new drive as a continuation of your existing backup and the version history of your files remains consistent.

 Step 1: Update your new drive with the old drive’s name or letter